datashield/datashield-infrastructure/README.md

 * **client-external**: For when you are accessing a client machine from the outside world.
 This would need firewall ports opening for Agate (tcp:8081 and / or tcp:8444) and RStudio (tcp:8787) if they were being installed on the client machine.

+To check that the VMs have been provisioned correctly go to the *compute engine* in Google cloud console.

 ### Use puppet to provision your own VM or physical server